 As a result, it may help with anxiety, seizures, and other issues that commonly occur alongside autism spectrum disorder.

-What Does the Research Say?
+CBD FOR AUTISM: What Does the Research Say?

+Israeli researchers published the most noteworthy study in 2021, which compared the effects of CBD-enriched cannabis oil (with a 20:1 ratio of CBD to THC) and pure CBD/THC oil to placebos.
 A total of 150 children with ASD were assigned to one of the three treatments for 12 weeks before taking a 4-week break and changing groups for another 12 weeks. ¹⁰

 Pure cannabinoids had no significant effect.
 However, 49% of the children taking whole-plant extract saw improvements in disruptive behavior versus 21% for placebo.
-The whole-plant extract also improved scores on the SRS scale of ASD severity by 14.9 points versus only 3.6 for placebo. ¹⁰
+The whole-plant extract also improved scores on the SRS scale of ASD severity by 14.9 points, versus only 3.6 for placebo. ¹⁰

 In a similar 2018 study, 60 children with ASD took CBD-enriched cannabis oil (with a CBD/THC ratio ranging from 20:1 to 6:1) daily for 7–13 months. ¹¹

-Seven children withdrew due to side effects and low efficacy.
+Seven participants withdrew due to side effects and low efficacy.
 However, 61% of those who completed the study saw significant improvements in behavioral outbreaks.
 Many also reduced or stopped their use of other medications. ¹¹

 Meanwhile, a 2019 study looked at the effects of CBD oil with a 20:1 ratio of CBD to THC in 53 ASD children and adults (aged 4-22).
 They took the oil for anywhere from 30 to 588 days. ¹²

-Self-injury and rage attacks improved in 67.6%, hyperactivity symptoms in 68.4%, sleep in 71.4%, and anxiety in 47.1%, although a small number of children had the opposite, negative effect. ¹²
+Self-injury and rage attacks improved in 67.6%, hyperactivity symptoms in 68.4%, sleep in 71.4%, and anxiety in 47.1%, although a few children had the opposite, negative effect. ¹²

 Another 2019 study looked at the effects of CBD-enriched cannabis extract with a 75:1 ratio of CBD and THC in 18 children with autism.
 They took capsules daily for 6–9 months. ¹³

-However, the remaining 14 children saw improvements in more than one of eight symptom categories: attention-deficit hyperactivity disorder (ADHD), behavioral disorders, motor deficits, autonomy deficits, communication and social interaction deficits, cognitive deficits, sleep disorders, and seizures. ¹³
+However, the remaining 14 saw improvements in more than one of eight symptom categories: attention-deficit hyperactivity disorder (ADHD), behavioral disorders, motor deficits, autonomy deficits, communication and social interaction deficits, cognitive deficits, sleep disorders, and seizures. ¹³

 There were particularly big improvements in symptoms of seizures, ADHD, sleep disorders, and communication and social interaction deficits. ¹³

-The researchers concluded that “…CBD-enriched CE yields positive effects in multiple autistic symptoms, without causing the typical side effects found in medicated ASD patients.” ¹³
+The researchers concluded that “… CBD-enriched CE yields positive effects in multiple autistic symptoms, without causing the typical side effects found in medicated ASD patients.” ¹³

 Overall, the findings are promising and suggest that whole-plant, CBD-rich cannabis preparations may help with many symptoms of autism and related issues.
 However, further placebo-controlled studies are required.

-Using CBD for Autism
+Best CBD Oil for Autism

 According to the research, whole-plant, CBD-rich cannabis extracts work best for autism.

-As such, full-spectrum CBD products are the ideal choice for autism since they contain the same active compounds and a similar, high ratio of CBD to THC. ¹⁴
+As such, full-spectrum CBD products are the ideal choice for autism since they contain the same active compounds and a similar, high ratio of CBD to THC. ¹⁴ In particular, we recommend using full-spectrum CBD oil because the most rigorous studies also used whole-plant, sublingual (under-the-tongue) cannabis oil.

 Although full-spectrum CBD capsules can also help, they will have weaker effects because CBD and other cannabinoids have low oral bioavailability. ¹⁵